kinitgwapo/ESP32_Led-Blink/README.md

 # ESP32_Led-Blink
-An ESP32 Program designed for blinking an led continuously on an interval of 1 second
+An ESP32 Program designed for blinking an led continuously on an interval of 1 second.

 Name: Restauro, Kenneth O.
 Year/Section: 3rd-Year/B186